 If you need a specific answer and want to be fit anyhow by practicing yoga.
 Then I suggest, for the best result, practice until you get tired.

 Take a while to rest your body and again start practicing.
-Try more and more everyday.
+Try more and more every day.

-Practice everyday at least for 20 minutes and see the results.!
+Practice every day for at least 20 minutes and see the results.!
 Thank me later 😉

 Positive And Negative Effects Of Yoga :